vegaprotocol/documentation/docs/api/vega-wallet/how-it-works.md

 ---
 title: Wallet architecture
 hide_title: false
-description: Explore the wallet architecture.
+description: Understand how the wallet works to ease your integration.
-sidebar_position: 1
+sidebar_position: 2
 ---

 import Topic from '/docs/topics/_topic-wallet.mdx'